File: ChatCompletion\FunctionInvokingChatClient.cs

 {

-// In the very rare case where the inner client returned a response with a thread ID but then
+// In the very rare case where the inner client returned a response with a conversation ID but then

-// returned a subsequent response without one, we want to reconstitue the full history.
+// returned a subsequent response without one, we want to reconstitute the full history.
 To do that,

 // we can populate the history with the original chat messages and then all of the response